AstraZeneca/runnable/docs/getting_started/why-magnus.md

 using containers as one of the steps.
 The same step when wrapped around magnus before step function makes it easier.

-Here are some of the key points on choosing magnus over others.
+Here are some of the key points on choosing magnus.

 ## Reproducibility of Experiments